-Montreal January 2018 is more action-packed than you think.
 January in Montreal often feels like a cabin-fevered slowdown of inactivity.
 Granted, I'll be the first to admit it's coooold out there.
+But Montreal in January is more action-packed than you think.

-But don't be fooled by the temperature dip.
+Don't be fooled by the temperature dip.
 There are plenty of things to do this month.
 Think outdoor dance parties.
-Two mini restaurant weeks that lasts a month.
-Then there's weekend after weekend of winter sports , a little light therapy, and every shop-a-holic knows January is a prime month for deals and steals so make the best of the wind chill and read on.
+Two mini restaurant weeks that last a month.
+Then there's weekend after weekend of winter sports, a little light therapy, and every shop-a-holic knows January is a prime month for deals and steals.
+Make the best of the wind chill and read on.

 01 of 09

 If you ask me, it's a fantastic month to be in Montreal.
 January features guided forest treks under the stars, Old Montreal's answer to restaurant week followed by yet another restaurant bill-slashing event, the best of the Banff Film Fest, one of the largest bridal exhibits in Canada, the city's craziest dance event of the season, and there's more.

 03 of 09

 Welcome to winter in Montreal.
 The statistically coldest month of the year, you'll curse beautiful days right about now because a sunny, clear-skied one in January nearly guarantees it's bone-chilling cold outside whereas a gray, cloudy day tends to announce a "warmer" outdoor experience likely complemented by snowfall.

 And if you don't know what wind chill means yet, you'll soon find out.

 But here's the good news.
 What you wear has a major impact on how you'll feel outdoors.
 Here's how to dress the part for January in Montreal.